AdobeDocs/federated-audience-composition.en/help/start/privacy-security.md

 ## Next steps {#next-steps}

-After reading this guide, you have a better understanding about privacy and security features in use for Federated Audience Composition.
+After reading this guide, you have a better understanding about privacy and security features in use for Federated Audience Composition, including data governance, privacy compliance, consent enforcement, data lifecycle management, and access control.